wansaleh/hadithshorts/_hadiths/menjaga-ibu-bapa.md

 ---
-title: Treatment of Parents
+title: Menjaga Ibu Bapa
-narrator: Bukhari and Muslim
+narrator: Bukhari dan Muslim
 ---

 A man came to the Messenger of Allah (ﷺ) and said, “O Messenger of Allah!
 Who among the people has the most right to my good company?”